imatw4r/dice-handler/README.md

 Your new D&D game just arrived!

-You have opened a box, take out everything and there is no dice included, what a boomer...
+You have opened a box, take out everything and there is no dice included, what the heck is going on...

 No worries.
 As an `experienced software developer` you can design your own dice manager, right?

-Of course, to be more useable it should be `web based`, in form of `REST API`.
+Of course, to be more useable it should be `web based`, in form of `browsable REST API`.

 Let's get to work.